clockworkengineer/DifferenceEngine/readme.md

 This is a C++/Linux variant of the JavaScript/Node file processing engine.
 In its current form it has support for 3 tasks

 1. The copying of files from a watched folder to a specified destination (keeping any source directory structure intact
-1. The conversion of any video files copied to the watch folder to .mp4 format using HandbrakeCLI and its normal preset.
+1. The conversion of any video files copied to the watch folder to .mp4 (this can now be changed by use of the --extension option) format using HandbrakeCLI and its normal preset.
 1. The running of a shell script command on each file added to the watch folder.

 It is run from the command line and typing FPE --help gives its options